 Add 1/2 c. butter in shallow baking pan.
 Stir in 1 T. Worcestershire sauce.
 Add 2 c.
 Wheat Chex, 2 c.
 Rice Chex, and 1/2 c. nuts.
 Sprinkle with 1/4 t. salt and 1/8 t. garlic salt; mix well.
 Heat 30 mins in 300 degree oven, stirring every 10 minutes.
 Cool.

 Seasoned salt (like Lawry's) seems to have taken over for the old salt and garlic salt combination, but I prefer using my favorite Cajun seasoning there myself.
 It adds just a bit of punch but not too much.
 Others add cayenne pepper and hot sauce to the butter and Worcestershire sauce blend, and Cheez-It or goldfish crackers, bagel chips, often garlic flavored, and substituting mixed nuts for the peanuts are also common changes these days.
 Back in the 70s, a lot of folks used Cheerios in the mix along with the pretzel sticks and it earned the name "Nuts and Bolts."
 Of course, that's only to name a very few of the wide range of variations to Chex Mix there are now.
-I still lean toward this original version myself.
+I still lean toward a more classic version myself.

 How do you like to mix up your party mix?
 Here's how I make mine.